andreaskaempf/adventofcode2023/README.md

   of the next n cards, where n is the number of matches, and count up the cards at the end.

-* **Day 5** (Go, Rust): Given a list of "seeds" (numbers), go through a series of transformations for each seed, based on tables.
+* **Day 5** (Go, Rust, Zig): Given a list of "seeds" (numbers), go through a series of transformations for each seed, based on tables.
 Each table is a tuple (dst, src, n).
 If the number is within src ..  src+n,  it is assigned to dst.
 If no dst is found, the dst is the same as src for that transformation.
 For Part 1, find the lowest final transformation.
   Part 2 is the same, but treat each pair of "seeds" as start and length of a range.
 Computationally intensive brute force approach takes about 5:40 minutes to run in Go, and the same algorithm about 3:45 in Rust in release mode (197 mins in debug mode!), suggesting that Rust is about 50% faster than Go.
+Zig implementation compiled with ReleaseFast option takes 1:51, half of the Rust version.
 In any language, a better algorithm would be faster, as would the addition of concurrency and/or memoization.

 * **Day 6** (Go, Rust): Simulate a toy boat race, in which you hold down a button to recharge a motor, which lets the boat go faster.
 Distance is the speed